 How to reach:

 If you are just around Coco Bongo, an Ultramar Playa Caracol ferry ride is an option.
 Walkable but ferry aren’t on time and they are hourly.
-If you can take a bus or cab few extra miles, Playa Tortugas is the best option.
+If you can take a bus or cab a few extra miles, Playa Tortugas is the best option.
 Every half hour and most regular.

 Getting around: